JoHassel/H_Bridge_Inverter/README.md

 * $L_{Filter} = 100mH$ --> $f_g = 159.2Hz$

 ## Results
 The higher the resolution of the sine PWM (pwm_periods & scaler, see code) the clearer the sine wave output gets.
 Since the performance of the C code is better than the Micropython code (see below), the sine wave from the C code has less ripples.
+The amplitude is relatively low at the moment since there is no output voltage regulation yet.

  <figure>
   <img src="Images/Micropython.png" width=60%>